Guide for applicants aged under 18

 Your application will only be assessed against the standard entry requirements for the programme you have applied for, regardless of your age.

-In exceptional cases, if it is identified in the risk assessment that reasonable adjustments cannot be made to safeguard you and your wellbeing, your application will be made unsuccessful, and we will notify you.
+In exceptional cases, if it is identified through the risk assessment that reasonable and proportionate adjustments cannot be made to safeguard you and your wellbeing, your application will be withdrawn, and we will notify you.
 In such circumstances, it may be possible to defer an offer to the next intake instead, and we will consider this on a case-by-case basis.

 3. Accepting your offer

-Once the initial stage of the risk assessment has been undertaken, we will send you details of any additional conditions that were identified during this step, and a parental/legal guardian consent form.
+Once you have received your conditional offer, we will send you details of any additional conditions that were identified during the risk assessment, and a parent/legal guardian consent form.

 The consent form lists the responsibilities of your parent(s)/legal guardian(s) until you reach the age of 18.
 Your parent(s)/legal guardian(s) will need to sign this form to consent to these responsibilities and your attendance on the course, and they will also need to provide evidence of their relationship to you.